AssassinUKG/Kali-VBoxClient-fix/README.md

 ## Issue:

 Sometimes on Kali linux while working (virtualbox), the left side of my screen stops responding to mouse clicks.
-This seems to be due to vvirtualbox draganddrop process becoming stuck.
+This seems to be due to virtualbox draganddrop process becoming stuck.
 Resetting the PID and starting VBoxClient will fix the issue.

 ## Fix